CHPrado/star-wars-character/README.md

 ### `npm start` or `yarn start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it on the browser.